Auax/ZDeath/readme.md

 This is a personalized project I decided to create to play in my custom server.
-I decided to upload it to GitHub as I believe it is an interesting project, that being said, it is in development and there is so much room of improvement.
+I decided to upload it to GitHub as I believe it is an interesting project, that being said, it is in development and there is so much room for improvement.
-This being a personal project means I might or might not update the project or improve it, but it does work, and it can help as a foundation for other users.
+This being a personal project means I might or might not update or improve it, but it does work, and it can help as a foundation for other users.

 ### Permissions